Rashid-505/Blitz/README.md

 **API keys in Keychain only**
 `kSecAttrSynchronizable: kCFBooleanFalse` prevents iCloud Keychain sync. `kSecAttrAccessibleWhenUnlocked` ensures keys are available only when the screen is unlocked.
 Keys are never written to UserDefaults, plists, logs, or source code.

+**Self-updating via detached installer script** Because the app is not sandboxed, `hdiutil` and `Process` are available.
+After downloading a DMG, Blitz mounts it, writes a bash script that polls `kill -0 <PID>` to detect when the app has quit, then `cp -Rp`s the new bundle into place and relaunches.
+No SPM dependencies required.

 **Overlay positioning fallback chain**
 1. Selected text bounding rect via AX parameterized attribute (`kAXBoundsForRangeParameterizedAttribute`) — works in NSTextView apps